ceroberoz/inEditor/README.md

 # inEditor: Make Your LinkedIn Posts Shine! ✨📝

 Hey there!
 Welcome to inEditor, your new best friend for creating awesome LinkedIn posts.
-We've added some cool new features to make your posts even better!
+We've added some exciting new features to make your posts even better!

 ![inEditor in action](https://github.com/ceroberoz/inEditor/blob/meong/capture.png "inEditor - Latest Release")